yangyi02/video_motion/exp001-1/README.md

 2. Larger motion ranges better

 However, the reconstructed frame still look very blur and many motions are not predicted very accurately.

+The model simply overfit to the training dataset, even using one frame can lead to the prediction of next frame.
+We need a better thinking on how to model this, maybe this dataset is not good for traing motion prediction.